TLyncks/TLyncks/README.md

  - Wed development (As of yet I have not started this module, though I will expect it to focus on languages such as HTML, CSS, and JavaScript)
  - Cyber Security

-Alongside my formal studies, I am engaged in learning Python, and JavaScript in my spare time.
-I have a basic understanding of Python already from long ago when I was much younger, but there has been many changes since then!
-Additionally, through the Summer of 2024, I participated in Harvard's CS50 Courses, in particular CS50P and the first half of CS50X.
+Alongside my formal studies, I am engaged in learning Python in my spare time; Though I already have a basic understanding of Python from long ago when I was younger, and there has been a few changes since then so it's more like catching up!

-And seeing as I am still learning, I am also trying to expand my network to connect with others in the field and learn from their advice and guidance!
+I am still learning and re-entering the sector, I am also trying to expand my network to connect with others and learn from their advice and guidance!

 ### ✨ About Me
-Growing up I always loved IT, art, and maths, and even now I love learning and reading!
-Currently I am reading The Brothers Karamazov by Fyodor Dostoevsky.
+Growing up I have always loved tech, art, maths, and gaming, and in recent years have found passion in learning and reading; I am currently reading The Brothers Karamazov by Fyodor Dostoevsky.

 I am a huge fan of many IPs such as Star Wars, Destiny, Warhammer 40k...
 I could go on.
-Really I love pretty much most things nerd-centric it seems.
-As a kid, I wanted to make games, because admittedly it has always been my core hobby; Though, now I undestand how volative that market can be, I may not move into that sector, but I will definitely dabble in a few personal projects to capture that dream.
+Really I love pretty much most things nerd-centric.
+As a kid, I wanted to make games, because admittedly it has always been my core hobby; While I may not focus on this sector as a profession, I will definitely dabble in a few personal projects to capture that dream.

 ### 📫 Contact
 For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/tai-rose/).